cnorm35/bridgetown-blog/src/_posts/rails_console_deep_dive.md

 ```

-If these look cool to you it's because you're absolutely right.
-There aren't a
+If these look cool to you it's because you're absolutely right and you have
-ton of unique problems that people have never had to solve before and Rails
+excellent taste.
+There aren't a ton of problems that someone has never had to solve and Rails
-usually has a solution or method for your need so don't forget to check around before
+usually has a solution or method for your need.
+Don't forget to check the
-implementing everything on your own.
+documentation  before implementing everything on your own.

 While not specifically a helper method, checking I18n output, especially if
-there are any options passed is another handy way to check things prior to
+any options are being used, is another handy way to check things prior to
-running.
+running your application.

 ```ruby
 irb(main):001:0> I18n.t('users.agreements.show')